 In 2020, Jessica was invited by The Ivors Academy to sit as a judge for the category Best Original Video Game Score.
 Speaking engagements have included BBC Radio, The Royal Tunbridge Wells International Music Festival, EGX (along with the GamesIndustry.biz Careers Fair) and The Women in Games European Conference.

-Within the theatre world, Jessica is the resident composer for Aulos Productions.
-Her music accompanied their show Gobland for the Goblins which was announced as the Winner of Best Children’s Show (Derek Awards) in the Edinburgh Fringe Festival.
-This year saw the company's first UK - wide tour.
-Most recently, Jessica joined them for a Sci-Fi play performed at Edinburgh’s Traverse Theatre where she helped some young actors and composers from Strange Town and East Lothian Youth Theatre create their own soundtrack as part of Youth Theatre Arts Scotland's event “Emergence 2019”.
+Within the theatre world, Jessica has worked closely with Aulos Productions since 2014.
+Her music accompanied their show GOBLAND FOR THE GOBLINS which was announced as the Winner of Best Children’s Show (Derek Awards) in the Edinburgh Fringe Festival 2017.
+2019 saw the company's first UK - wide tour where Jessica wrote music for their plays ANTIGONE NA H'ÉIREANN and WOMEN OF THE MOURNING FIELDS.
+Jessica joined them for a Sci-Fi play performed at Edinburgh’s Traverse Theatre where she helped some young actors and composers from Strange Town and East Lothian Youth Theatre create their own soundtrack as part of Youth Theatre Arts Scotland's event Emergence 2019.